puppetlabs/pdk/CONTRIBUTING.md

 Runs acceptance tests on the current pdk code.
 These tests are executed on commits and pull requests to this repo using both travis and appveyor.

+## Performance testing
+Performance testing is new and there are not many tests as a result.
+If you are improving a function for performance we suggest you create a performance based test before refactoring.
+Your initial test should be set to a known performance number with a 10% margin of error, even if it is really bad.

+`perform_under(1000).ms`

+Later, when you are testing you can set your target performance number and refactor until you have acheived your goal.

+Performance tests should be created under `spec/performance`.
 # Testing packages

 The package-testing/ folder contains files for testing built packages of pdk.
 This is for Puppet's packaging CI, so contributors outside of Puppet, Inc. don't need to worry about executing it.
 It uses [beaker](https://github.com/puppetlabs/beaker) to provision a VM, fetch and install a pdk installation package, and then run the acceptance tests on that VM.